AlecAivazis/graphql-over-kafka/docs/source/intro/auth.rst

 decorated to match the service record.
 This function takes the user as an argument and returns true if the user can see the object and false if not.
-For example, say we had set up a relationship between recipes and users through another connection service.
+For example, say we had set up a relationship between recipes and users through another connection service with a relationship named "owner".
 We could limit the results in the recipe query to only those written by the current user by changing our api service to look something like:

 .. code-block:: python

     class API(nautilus.APIGateway):

-        @nautilus.auth_criteria('CatPhoto')
+        @nautilus.auth_criteria('catPhoto')
-        def auth_catPhoto(self, model, user):
+        async def auth_catPhoto(self, model, user_id):
             """
                 This function returns True if the given user is able to view this photo.
             """
-            return model.owner == user
+            return model.owner._has_id(user_id)